DevOpsGHZ/M2-Test_Analysis/README.md

 We use [istanbul](https://gotwarlost.github.io/istanbul/) to measure the coverage of test.
 And to improve coverage, we use the constraint-based test generation method to automatically generate more test cases.

-First we run our unit test and get a report like this:
+First by using only our unit test cases, the coverage is like this

 	=============================== Coverage summary ===============================
 	Statements   : 65.15% ( 43/66 )